michael-black/michael-black.github.io/index.md

 [CV]({{ BASE_PATH }}/assets/BlackCV.pdf)

 <h4>About</h4>

 I am a Ph.D. candidate in the Department of Agricultural Economics at Texas A&M University.
 I am an applied micro-economist with specializations in choice and causal modeling.
-My dissertation is focused on non-market valuation, which is a way to use observed behavior to estimate the "price" of things that are not traded in traditional markets.
+My choice modeling work uses observed or elicited choices from consumers to build demand systems, from which we can learn a lot about the value of products or their attributes.
+My causal modeling work leverages quasi-experimental data to understand the effect of policies that were not randomly rolled out.

 Prior to graduate studies, I was a strategy consultant with the Mahindra Group in Mumbai, India, and completed a B.S. degree in natural resource management from Cornell University in Ithaca, New York.
 I am originally from the Ozark mountains in northwest Arkansas.

+I am looking for data science/economist/analyst positions in industry.
+Please don't hesitate to reach out.
+These days, I'm always available for a virtual chat.